mvsoom/gedankenpolizei/src/slow/reddit/README.md

 ## other

 - headphones with TTS, maybe in Microsoft SAM voice or The Expressionless voice
-- generate images based on SOC for training data
+- generate images based on SOC for training data8
+- zie whatsapp anton

 ## Datasets